david-randoll/ICSI-499---Algorithmn-animation/README.md

 # <a name="Contributions"/>Contribution
-This application was created by the hard work of our team:
+This application was created by four hard-working students at the University at Albany (SUNY):

    * Ahmad
    * David